 Attending rehab is a good decision to make, and is a step further in ensuring your recovery from the abuse of drugs and alcohol.
-When you are embarking on attending an inpatient treatment facility to recover from drug abuse, it is normal to wonder on what you should bring and what to avoid.
+When you are embarking on attending an inpatient treatment facility to recover from drug abuse, it is normal to wonder about what you should bring and what to avoid.
 While the list may vary in some details, you need to pack more than just basic necessities to ensure your stay is as comfortable as possible – after all, rehab is an uncomfortable process and the symptoms will lead to pain.

 There are specific items that will remain consistent regardless of the drug rehab facility you go to, so here are some of them.

 Because both external and body temperatures will fluctuate during the process and days you are there, many rehab facilities (if not all) will encourage you to carry some seasonal clothes.
 These should be enough for a vacation that lasts between one and two weeks.